VisionEval/VisionEval-Docs/docs/09-vestate.md

    Here is a snapshot of the file:
    <img align="center" width="400" border=1 src="images/hh_loc_type.PNG">

-3. work location type proportions (**_azone_wkr_loc_type_prop.csv_**): This file provides the proportions for workers residing in Azone who works in the metropolitan, towns and rural part of the Azone
+3. Work location type proportions (**_azone_wkr_loc_type_prop.csv_**): This file provides the proportions for workers residing in Azone who works in the metropolitan, towns and rural part of the Azone
    * **PropWkrInMetroJobs**: Proportion of workers residing in the Azone who work at jobs in the metropolitan (i.e. urbanized) area associated with the Azone
    * **PropWkrInTownJobs**: Proportion of workers residing in the Azone who work at jobs in towns (i.e. urban-like but not urbanized) in the Azone
    * **PropWkrInRuralJobs**: Proportion of workers residing in the Azone who work at jobs in rural (i.e. not urbanized or town) parts of the Azone